bitcoin-sv/ts-sdk/docs/primitives.md

 + **endian**
   + The endianness provided.
 By default is 'big endian'.
 Ignored if number is BigNumber.
 + **modN**
   + Optional.
 Default 'apply.
 If 'apply', apply modN to input to guarantee a valid PrivateKey.
-If 'error', if input is out of field throw Error('Input is out of field').
+If 'error', if input is out of field throw new Error('Input is out of field').
 If 'nocheck', assumes input is in field.

 Example